JonathanMEdwards/subtext10/doc/language.md

 ```
 This block contains two input items: `name` which is an initially empty text, and `number` which is initially the number `0`.

 The essential operations on a block are to read and change individual items.
 We read the items using paths, like `x.name` and `x.number`.
-To change a item we use a _set operation_:
+To change a item we use a _change operation_:
 ```
 x.name := 'Joe'
 ```
-We pronounce this “x dot name is set to text Joe”.
-The result of a set operation is a block equal to the value of `x` except with the item `name` set to `'Joe'`, and keeping the prior value of `number`.
+We pronounce this “x dot name becomes text Joe”.
+The result of a change operation is a block equal to the value of `x` except with the item `name` changed to `'Joe'`, and keeping the prior value of `number`.
 Note that the value of `x` is not changed as a result of this operation: a new and different block value is produced.
 We might give this new value a name, as in:
 ```
 y = x.name := 'Joe'
 ```